-- · Change their medical plan
+- Change their medical plan

-- · Waive their medical plan enrollment
+- Waive their medical plan enrollment

 - · Enroll after waiving medical plan enrollment

-- · Enroll or remove eligible dependents
+- Enroll or remove eligible dependents

-A school employee must submit the election change online in SEBB My Account or submit the required School Employee Change form and any supporting documents to their SEBB organization.
-The change must be completed in SEBB My Account or the forms received no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.
+A school employee must submit the election change online using SEBB My Account or Benefits 24/7 (once available) or submit the required School Employee Change form and any supporting documents to their SEBB organization or employer group.
+The change must be completed online, or the forms received, no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.

-A continuation coverage subscriber may make the following changes to their enrollment during the SEBB Program's annual open enrollment period:
+Any other subscriber may make the following changes to their enrollment during the SEBB Program's annual open enrollment period:

-- Enroll in or terminate enrollment in a medical plan
+- · Enroll in or terminate enrollment in a medical plan

 - Change their medical plan

-- · Enroll or remove eligible dependents
+- Enroll or remove eligible dependents

-A continuation coverage subscriber must submit the required SEBB Continuation Coverage (COBRA) Election/Change, or SEBB Continuation Coverage (Unpaid Leave) Election/Change form (as appropriate) and any supporting documents to the SEBB Program.
-The forms must be received no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.
+A continuation coverage subscriber must submit the election change online using Benefits 24/7 (once available) or submit the required SEBB Continuation Coverage (COBRA) Election/Change, or SEBB Continuation Coverage (Unpaid Leave) Election/Change form (as appropriate) and any supporting documents to the SEBB Program.
+The change must be completed online, or the forms received, no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.